-Review real bail application case studies in which O’Brien Solicitors have acted in Sydney and elsewhere.
+Review real bail application case studies in which O’Brien Criminal and Civil Solicitors have acted in Sydney and elsewhere.
 See the results we have achieved and what our clients have said about us.

 BHG – Bail granted to client charged with murder

 BHG was charged with murder after an exchange with an armed intruder.
 We assisted BHG in his application for bail.
 He was granted bail on strict conditions.